HTML Web Workers API

 Inline worker (single-file demos)

-In the Try It editor you often have only one HTML file.
-Put the worker code in a string and create a Blob—no <style> or extra files needed:
+In the Try It editor you often have one HTML file.
+Put worker code in a string and create a Blob URL:

 js